Currently Viewing Posts in Health And Wellness

 In addition to The FreeDiet®, I add our Natural Medicine Formulas® supplements.
 I start most patients on what I call the functional five: ActivMulti™, OmegaSorb™3X fish oil, D3 5000 +K2, Magnesium Malate, and PriobioXtreme™

 Depending on the lab tests, I’ll add in other supplements like Curcumin Protect, which helps with inflammatory support, gut support, as well address the nutrient deficiencies the patients have.
-This patient had low adrenal hormones so I add in supplements to support that as well as for her Metal Cleanse.
-Liver Support to support detoxification is a good idea in addition to the other supplements.
+This patient had low adrenal hormones so I add in supplements to support that as well.
+And then Metal Cleanse.and Liver Support to support detoxification.

 Her Improvements at One Month